pedrobcarvalho0601/pedrobcarvalho0601/README.md

 ## 📬 Let’s Talk!

-If you have a cool project, an internship opportunity, or just want to geek out about robotics, AI, or embedded systems—hit me up!
+If you’re working on something cool, looking for a collaborator, or just want to talk robotics, AI, or embedded systems—feel free to reach out!

 <div align="center">
   <a href="https://www.linkedin.com/in/pedro-carvalho-760678280/" target="_blank">